Sandra Easterbrook: Biography

 James married Roger Easterbrook, and had two daughters and a son.
 She became a teacher at Kamo Intermediate School in Whangārei, in 1967, staying there until 1976.
-Her daughter, Suzy, who attended the same school, represented New Zealand at beach volleyball and is now a beach volleyball coach.
+Her daughter, Suzy, who attended the same school, represented New Zealand at beach volleyball and is now a beach volleyball coach; she is married to rower and America's Cup grinder Chris McAsey.

 Easterbrook died on 18 November 2019.